jceason/thales-ciphertrust-plugin/README.md

 ### Configuring

 Once the plugin is loaded in the environment.
-Conjur Becomes available in `Infrastructure -> Trust -> Services`.
+CipherTrust Becomes available in `Infrastructure -> Trust -> Services`.

 When adding the integration simply enter the URL of the CipherTrust Server